pottekkat/personal-website/content/posts/non-code-contributions-to-open-source.md

 You can advocate for the project at events and on social media and encourage people to use the project.

-Tip: Don't even ask the project owners before advocating for the project.
+> **Tip**: Don't even ask the project owners before advocating for the project.
 Everyone likes free marketing.

 ### User Experience